Creating a Sandbox Environment in Business Central

-After you’ve enabled the advanced functionality in a sandbox tenant, you get access to all the standard Profiles and Role Centers.
+After you have enabled the advanced functionality in a sandbox tenant, you get access to all the standard profiles (roles) and Role Centers.
 You can also create an evaluation company that is fully set up, including demonstration data and access to the advanced areas of the product.
 Alternatively, contact a reselling partner for a demonstration of the capabilities.
 For more information, see How do I find a reselling partner?.